mplutka/tm-bt-led/README.md

 ### Bluetooth USB driver

 As you should have read in the Prerequisites#5, the Windows Bluetooth driver can't be used (for now?) because it blocks access to the 0x1812 input service on the device.
 Therefore an alternate USB driver for your bluetooth device is needed.
 WinUSB or libusbk didn't work for me (didn't start scan, couldn't connect), only libusb-win32 from Zadig worked for me.
 This might be different in your case.
 If scanning or device discovery doesn't start, kill the script with Ctrl+C and start it again. :-)

 **Please note that you loose general bluetooth support in Windows by changing the driver!**

 If you wish to go back to the stock drivers, simply do an automatic driver update in the device manager.

 ### Instability

 The script tries to update the device every 60 ms. If the device requests a longer interval on connection (usually 125 ms) this is taken into account.
 There is still the possibity that it freezes or something gets stuck.
 Then just kill the script, restart the TM BT LED and unplug/plug the usb stick.
+If none of this helps you might consider enabling debug mode in the console by executing `set DEBUG=hci` before starting the actual game script.